 this-f.sg old-f.sg square-f.sg

-This article presents empirical evidence that concord is directly dependent on case, to the extent that when the properties of the case marker are altered, concord may also be altered or even disappear.
+This exploratory article presents initial empirical evidence that concord is directly dependent on case, to the extent that when the properties of the case marker are altered, concord may also be altered or even disappear.
 Following a long tradition (see for instance Bittner and Hale 1992), I assume that case markers are the spell-out of the syntactic head K.

 Additionally, this article intends to contribute to a current debate concerning the mechanism of concord.
 The debate revolves around whether concord should be assimilated to the Agree mechanism laid out in Chomsky (2000), as in Carstens (2001), or whether we should instead postulate an alternative mechanism of percolation, as in Norris (2014).
 Let’s call them the Concord-as-Agree and the Concord-as-Percolation hypotheses respectively.
 I propose in this article that the data presented here argues in favor of the Concord-as-Agree hypothesis, with K as the only probe responsible for concord within the noun phrase.